Changissnz/nu_merchant_principal/README.md

 one day, one improvement at a time."

 Open frameworks.
 Open-source frameworks.
-That has been a prevailing solution to maintain a transparency over matters of pertinence.
+That has been a prevailing solution proposed to maintain a transparency over matters of pertinence.
 Open frameworks allow for every participant to learn and understand the rules, the procedures, and all the mechanisms used to produce auxiliary tools for use in these frameworks.
 Manuals are provided for these frameworks.
 Users of the frameworks study these manuals to understand the intricacies of the frameworks.
 Before a user enters into the realm of using the framework, they are expected to have perfect information on the details of the framework.
 There is an openness in these frameworks.
 By choosing to be a member of the framework, users can expect to be more aware of their co-user's utilities in calculations.

+If this much can be stated on open frameworks, what guarantees would open frameworks bring to prospective users?
+A few vantage points are to be looked at to for bases to
+be formulated on what protections and opportunities open frameworks offer if adopted, especially if these frameworks enable proprietary calculations.
+This class of calculations are given this name due to attributes on their procedural generators and their outputs that are reserved for an exclusive group of entities.
+Whatever values of worth and ramifications from these calculations can only be assumed to place a reserved class of entities over others, on the condition that all there is to a chain-of-command and other structures that are less hierarchical, more uniform in distribution of resources and capabilities with few outliers in the properties of effectual actions, are the functions and the calculations, one and the same.